errorcorrectionzoo/eczoo_generator/latexlike_minilang_howto.md

 your good judgment and common sense.
 We'll come back at you in case we'd prefer some changes.)

-Be sure also to set the page dimensions of your SVG document correctly to match the size of your graphic.
-If you use Inkscape, you can select “File” → “Document Properties” → “Resize page to drawing or selection.”
+Be sure also to **set the page dimensions of your SVG document correctly** to match the size of your graphic, with the correct scale for rendering on our web page.
+If you use Inkscape, you can select “File” → “Document Properties” → “Resize page to drawing or selection” and make sure you have reasonable figure dimensions.
+Please keep your figure width to *at most 12cm (5.5in)* to obtain a good page layout without the user having to scroll the figure horizontally.

-If you set the SVG image's dimensions in units of pixels ("px"), we'll assume a resolution of 96 DPI (as per web standards).  *[If you're using Affinity Designer, set the document resolution to 96 dpi, and uncheck ‘Set viewBox’ in the SVG export options.]*
+If you set the SVG image's dimensions in units of pixels ("px"), we'll assume a resolution of 96 DPI (as per web standards).
+[If you're using Affinity Designer, set the document resolution to 96 dpi, and uncheck ‘Set viewBox’ in the SVG export options.]

 You can also use PNG or JPG/JPEG files.  **Please make sure you set the physical resolution (DPI) correctly**, as this information is honored to determine the figure size.
-Good graphics software will allow you to adjust this setting (look for "physical dimensions", "dots-per-inch", "pixels-per-inch", or "DPI").
+Most graphics software will allow you to adjust this setting (look for "physical dimensions", "dots-per-inch", "pixels-per-inch", or "DPI").
 In [GIMP](https://www.gimp.org/), you can set the resolution with "Image"